Why Vertical Service Integration Is the Future of Growth for Boutique Consultancies

 However, they didn’t stop there.
 They decided to focus exclusively on catering to multinational supermarket chains.
 They strategically decided to develop all their processes around this segment of prospects, perfect their pitches to these prospects, design a highly outcomes-driven service offering around it, and put all their marketing and business development efforts into cornering this market segmentation.

 This firm became highly profitable.
-Their process repetition allowed for the optimisation of resources, making them extremely efficient.
+Their process repetition allowed for the optimization of resources, making them extremely efficient.
 As the expertise level deepened – again, by working with the same types of clients on resolving the same pain point day in and day out – their offering became more valuable, allowing them to charge exponentially higher fees than other consultancies.

 Whenever the co-founders felt that it was time to grow and diversify the service offering, instead of expanding the services to capture other types of clients – say fashion retailers or large e-commerce brands – they thought of what additional services they could develop for large international supermarket chains within the pain point of sales forecasting.